euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 The processing is performed on 1, 2, 4, 6, 12 and 16 Mpixel images taken from actual diffraction experiment and part of the pyFAI test-suite.

-They come from various detector and differ in the geometry used and input datatype, which explains why processing this 16 Mpix image is fasterthan the 12Mpix image in this benchmark.
+They come from various detector and differ in the geometry used and input datatype, which explains why processing this 16 Mpix image is faster than the 12Mpix image in this benchmark.

 Shall we work only on synthetic images ???
 Yes probably